mrkaye97/recipebox/app/privacy.md

-# Privacy Policy for RecipeBox
+# Privacy Policy for Recipendium

 **Effective Date:** 2025-08-20

 ## Overview

-At RecipeBox, we believe in keeping things simple when it comes to your privacy.
+At Recipendium, we believe in keeping things simple when it comes to your privacy.
 We only collect the minimum information necessary to provide you with our recipe storage service, and we never share your data with third parties.

 ## Information We Collect